Amarine9331/Amarine9331.github.io/_pages/about.md

 ---
 permalink: /
-title: "David M's personal Website"
+title: "Andy's personal Website"
 author_profile: true
 redirect_from:
   - /about/
   - /about.html
 ---

-Hi Everyone.
+👋🏼 Hello there.
+My Name is David A. Marinelarena and I am a Biolgist.

 Research Interest
 ======